USA Four Corners Tour

 Most challenging ride in SCMA catalog c.
 7000 miles/11265 km.

-Step out of comfort zone – Traditional or True X.
+Step out of your comfort zone – Traditional or True X.

 Be part of the legacy – over 2200 finishers, c.
 60/yr.